No targets are currently set for this indicator.

 The Puget Sound region includes the following counties: Clallam County, Island County, Jefferson County, King County, Kitsap County, Lewis County, Mason County, Pierce County, San Juan County, Skagit County, Snohomish County, Thurston County, and Whatcom County.
 Lewis County was not included in the total employment and wage data for all industries since only a small portion of Lewis county is in the Puget Sound watershed.
 As such, Lewis County is only included in the timber industry data.

-Removing recreation and tourism employment from combined employment reveals mixed estimates, with peaks in 2008, 2012, and 2017 with lows in 2006, 2009, 2011, and 2014.
-Employment in industries excluding recreation increased by about 300 people from 2016 to 2017.
+Removing recreation and tourism employment from combined employment reveals mixed estimates, with peaks in 2008, 2012, and 2017 and lows in 2006, 2009, 2011, and 2014.
+Employment in industries excluding recreation decreased by about 245 people from 2017 to 2018.
 Wages show similar highs and lows throughout the time series.
-These trends from 2005 to 2017 are likely driven by a combination of pre- and post-recession effects paired with recent below average Puget Sound fishery yields, and declines in timber in recent years.
+These trends from 2005 to 2018 are likely driven by a combination of pre- and post-recession effects paired with recent below average Puget Sound fishery yields, and declines in timber in recent years.

-In recent years, employment and wages in shellfish aquaculture shows a notable upturn for 2014-2017.
-While timber employment remained steady between 2012 and 2016, recent timber wages have fluctuated (figure below).
+In recent years, employment and wages in shellfish aquaculture shows a notable upturn for 2014-2018.
+While timber employment remained steady between 2012 and 2016, recent timber wages have fluctuated.
 Fishing employment and wages have declined since 2011.
-Agricultural employment increased from 2015 to 2017 after a decline since 2011, while agriculture wages have continued to increase for the past several years.
+Agricultural employment increased from 2015 to 2017 after a decline since 2011, but took a slight dip in 2018.
+Agriculture wages have continued to increase for the past several years with a small decrease in 2018.
 Tourism and recreation show significant increases in employment and wages since 2009.

 Increased aquaculture employment and wages overall could be attributed to a transition to more labor-intensive single oyster production, expansion of Manila clam production, and an increase in labor-intensive geoduck production.
 Increased aquaculture employment from 2014 to 2015 likely corresponds to lifting a ban on geoduck exports to China.
 Despite increases in wages and income in this sector, there is continued competition with shellfish imports.
 While these data only capture growers in the industry, it is important to consider the growing retail and restaurant employment associated with aquaculture production.